MultiSafepay/docs/content/integrations/shopify-beta.md

 ## Reconciliation

 To match orders in your accounting system with your MultiSafepay account, use the MultiSafepay order ID and the Shopify payment ID.

+## Payment capture method

+Payment capture method needs to be set to **Automatically at checkout** in your Shopify settings.
+This can be set up in Settings > Payments > Payment capture method.

 ## Refunds